rqlite/gorqlite/README.md

 ## TODO

-https has not been tested yet.
-In theory, https should work just fine because it's just a URL to gorqlite, but it has not been.
+HTTPS has not been tested yet.
+In theory, HTTP should work just fine because it's just a URL to gorqlite, but it has not been tested.

 Several features may be added in the future: